albert-lu10/CMPE130Spring2022/README.md

 Options to control what dataset to use and what to sort by are given.
 This helped to compare the algorithms.
 Creation of a custom hybrid sorting algorithm is also finished.

 To Run:
+1. Make sure to install Python.
-1. Clone repository.
+2. Clone repository.
-2. Install prerequisites.
+3. Install prerequisites.
-3. Run the Flask app using "set FLASK_APP=main" followed by "flask run".
+4. Run the Flask app using "set FLASK_APP=main" followed by "flask run".